jverzani/Mustache.jl/README.md

 "the position is 1 and tail is  two"
 ```

-Or, with a temporary module (thanks Tom):
+Or, with a temporary module:

 ```julia
 module TMP